Category: Radiology & Diagnostics

 During the past decade, and especially with the new normal, the medical model has shifted to focus on patient-centered care.
 Patient-centered care (PCC) is at the heart of medicine and focuses on each individual’s particular healthcare needs.
 Treatments, medications, and medical approaches are tailored to the patient’s preferences, needs, and values.
 What is Patient-Centered Care?
 Today, PCC is equated with high-quality medical services.
 At the core of PPC is the moral obligation to care for patients on their terms.
 This way it’s ensured that patients are listened to, informed, respected, and become more significantly involved in the care process.

 Evidence-based medicine acknowledges that a successful outcome is not only what is valued by physicians but also what is meaningful to the patients themselves.
 Preparing health care professionals to be more mindful, informative, and empathic shifts their role which in the past has been characterized by that of being a detached authority to one that encourages partnership, solidarity, empathy, and collaboration.
 With our diagnostic radiology display monitors, practitioners can evaluate the best course of action and treatment for patients, while simultaneously helping to provide a medical experience that also caters to the patient’s requests.
+Learn more about improving patient care below.

 How Radiology Displays Improve Patient Centered Care: